codio-templates/ThinkJava2/codio-student-unit-exclude/book-structure/generate/.guides/content/loops-and-strings-string-iteration.md

 ```

 This code compiles and runs, but invoking the `charAt` method throws a `StringIndexOutOfBoundsException`.
 The problem is that there is no sixth letter in `"banana"`.
 Since we started counting at 0, the six letters are indexed from 0 to 5.
-To get the last character, you have to subtract 1 from `length`:
+To get the last character, you have to [ subtract 1](open_file code/ch06/Strings.java panel=0 ref=" length " count=2)
+ from ```length``` .

 ```code
 int length = fruit.length();
 char last = fruit.charAt(length - 1);  // correct
 ```

 Many string algorithms involve reading one string and building another.
-For example, to reverse a string, we can concatenate one character at a time:
+For example, to reverse a string, we can concatenate one character [ at a time:](open_file code/ch06/Strings.java panel=0 ref="String reverse" count=7)

 ```code
 public static String reverse(String s) {